 Production can also be described as output.
 Production efficiency is measured as output divided by input (a ratio).
 The objective of any production process or system is to improve and optimize this ratio.
 Any improvement in production efficiency must be with a vision of long term sustainability, else the production process will become obsolete.
 In a complex production process or system, such as a cattle farm, a holistic approach is required that takes into account all aspects of the production process, most notably, nature!

 "The measure of success is not whether you have a tough problem to deal with, but whether it is the same problem you had last year."

 Join a dream that started in the 70's

 Dr. André Mentz started a project in the 1970's on the Vaalharts Agricultural Research Station - to measure production per hectare and research the factors that influenced this measurement.
 He decided to become a commercial cattle farmer and ended up in Namibia in the early 80's - doing the very same thing: measuring and collating production data on his own farm year after year.
 He wrote and published many books on his findings.
 His philosophy, and decades of experience in commercial cattle farming, is the basis for this project and database.

-By measuring the annual production per hectare, and repeating that year after year, he develops a over-arching measurement of his success and can therefore make improvements on his farm to optimize his production yield!
+By measuring the annual production, and repeating that year after year, he develops a over-arching measurement of his efficiency and can therefore make improvements on his farm to optimize his success!
 A commercial cattle farm is thus nothing more than a factory with many factors influencing the production yield (efficiency).
 Measuring the farm's output (over input) is thus the foundation of any farm's measurement.
 And it is easy to do!